chrisridge/NewProject/README.md

 # New Project
 Boilerplate for new frontend projects
 ## Getting started
-1. Run "npm install" from assets/source/controllers.
-Boom, done.
+1. Run "npm install" from controllers.

 ## File Structure
+* application
 * assets
   * source
   * distribution